MARTIMM/gnome-gtk3/docs/content-docs/reference/Cairo/Surface.md

 set-device-scale
 ----------------

 Sets a scale that is multiplied to the device coordinates determined by the CTM when drawing to *surface*.
 One common use for this is to render to very high resolution display devices at a scale factor, so that code that assumes 1 pixel will be a certain size will still work.
-Setting a transformation via `cairo_translate()` isn't sufficient to do this, since functions like `cairo_device_to_user()` will expose the hidden scale.
+Setting a transformation via `translate()` isn't sufficient to do this, since functions like `device-to-user()` will expose the hidden scale.
 Note that the scale affects drawing to the surface as well as using the surface in a source pattern.

     method set-device-scale ( Num $x_scale, Num $y_scale )